lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

    3. P attempts to validate CRED.
 If the validation process is not successful, P aborts the EDHOC session with the other peer.
 Otherwise, P trusts and stores CRED, and can continue the EDHOC execution.

-Irrespective of the adopted trust policy, P actually uses CRED only if it is determined to be fine to use in the context of the ongoing EDHOC session, also depending on the specific identity of the other peer (see {{Sections 3.5 and D.2 of I-D.ietf-lake-edhoc}}).
+Irrespective of the adopted trust policy, P actually uses CRED only if it is determined to be fine to use in the context of the ongoing EDHOC session, also depending on the specific identity of the other peer (see {{Sections 3.5 and D.2 of RFC9528}}).
 If this is not the case, P aborts the EDHOC session with the other peer.

 # Side Processing of Incoming EDHOC Messages # {#sec-message-side-processing}

 This section describes an approach that EDHOC peers can use upon receiving EDHOC messages, in order to fetch/validate authentication credentials and to process External Authorization Data (EAD) items.

-As per {{Section 9.1 of I-D.ietf-lake-edhoc}}, the EDHOC protocol provides a transport mechanism for conveying EAD items, but specifications defining those items have to set the ground for "agreeing on the surrounding context and the meaning of the information passed to and from the application".
+As per {{Section 9.1 of RFC9528}}, the EDHOC protocol provides a transport mechanism for conveying EAD items, but specifications defining those items have to set the ground for "agreeing on the surrounding context and the meaning of the information passed to and from the application".

 The approach described in this section aims to help implementors navigate the surrounding context mentioned above, irrespective of the specific EAD items conveyed in the EDHOC messages.
 In particular, the described approach takes into account the following points.